TheProParadox/TinyAgent/README.md

 > You need to first install our [ToolRAG model](https://huggingface.co/squeeze-ai-lab/TinyAgent-ToolRAG) from Hugging Face and enable it from the TinyAgent settings to use it.

-### 🎙️ Whisper

-TinyAgent also accepts voice commands through both the OpenAI Whisper API and local [whisper.cpp](https://github.com/ggerganov/whisper.cpp) deployment.
-For whisper.cpp, you need to setup the [local whisper server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) and provide the server port number in the TinyAgent settings.

 ## Providers

 You can use with your OpenAI key, Azure deployments, or even your own local models!

-### OpenAI

-You need to provide OpenAI API Key and the models you want to use in the 'Preferences' window.

 ### Azure Deployments